Is Beachbody’s Shakeology worth the money? A Non-biased Dietitian’s Review

 Is there any research on Shakeology?

 - Feel better

-Their claims on weight loss and decreased appetite lead to one clinical trial published in Current Developments in Nutrition.
-It included 41 adults who drank Shakeology or calorie-matched (but low fibre and protein) shake 30 mins before a meal of unlimited pizza.
+Their claims about weight loss, decreased appetite, and food cravings led to one clinical trial published in the journal Current Developments in Nutrition.
+It was published online when I first wrote this blog, but seems to have disappeared now.
+The study included 41 adults who drank Shakeology, or a calorie-matched (but low fibre and protein) shake 30 mins before a meal of unlimited pizza.

-When looking at the results in the study, the first line sums it up for me “Looking at the ad libitum energy intake (aka calories from the pizza) in the unadjusted model showed no significant differences.”
+When looking at the study’s results, the first line sums it up for me “Looking at the ad libitum energy intake (aka calories from the pizza) in the unadjusted model showed no significant differences.”

-Regardless, I don’t give out diets and would never recommend someone consume Shakeology before a meal (or anytime) for weight loss purposes.
+Regardless, I don’t give out diets and wouldn’t recommend someone consume Shakeology before a meal (or as a meal replacement shake) to support weight loss.